Tomb of Mariam-uz-Zamani

-The Tomb of Mariam-uz-Zamani or Mariam's Tomb is the mausoleum of Mariam-uz-Zamani, commonly known as Jodha bai, the favorite wife of the Mughal Emperor Akbar.
-The tomb was built by her son Jahangir, in her memory between years 1623-1627 and is located in Sikandra, next to the Akbar's Tomb, in the direction of Mathura.
-She stands as the only wife of Akbar buried closed to him.
+The Tomb of Mariam-uz-Zamani or Mariam's tomb is the mausoleum of Mariam-uz-Zamani, commonly known as Jodha Bai, the favorite wife of the Mughal Emperor Akbar.
+The tomb was built by her son Jahangir, in her memory between years 1623–1627 and is located in Agra's Sikandra suburb next to Akbar's tomb, in the direction of Mathura.
+She is the only one of Akbar's wives to be buried close to him.

 History

 Mariam-uz-Zamani was born a Rajput princess named Harkha Bai, the eldest daughter of Raja Bharmal of Amer.
 She was married to Emperor Akbar in 1562 CE and was honored with the title Mariam-uz-Zamani ('Mary/Compassionate of the Age') after she gave birth to her third son, Jahangir in the year 1569 CE.
 She died on 19 May 1623 in Agra and was buried close to her husband.
 There is no concrete evidence stating the reason for her death however it is believed to be because of sickness.
 Her son Jahangir commissioned a tomb for her between 1623 and 1627 CE.
 The tomb is just next to the Akbar's tomb, the only nearest of all the tombs of his other wives.
 She is known to be the first and last love of Emperor Akbar.

 Alongside Empress Mariam-uz-Zamani, her granddaughter Bahar Banu Begum is also buried in the same mausoleum insinuating that she might have been her favourite.